 REBECCA BARNARD comes from a rich musical family history.
 In the 1920’s her grandparents Jim and Kath Barnard ran The Kath Barnard Jazz Band.
 Their son Len (Rebecca’s father) joined the band in the 1940’s at the age of 12.
 In 1952 The Len Barnard Jazz Band recorded Australia’s first microgroove LP record and toured extensively both here and overseas until his death in 2005.

 Rebecca spent many years in various bands refining her live performance and vocal skills.
 She was asked to be backing singer for Stephen Cummings as he was starting his solo career post The Sports.
 She went on to record and tour with Cummings for the next 10 years.
-This is where she met Shane O’Mara (They were married in 1989 and have a son Harry but separated lovingly in 2009).
+This is where she met Shane O’Mara (They were married in 1989 and have a 26 year old son Harry who is a drummer.

 Meanwhile Rebecca started seriously focusing on songwriting and Rebecca’s Empire was born.
 They became one of Australia’s best loved bands releasing 3 Eps and 2 Albums, touring extensively and appearing on Triple J’s Hottest 100 albums 3 years in a row.
 Rebecca appeared for 2 years, once a week on Triple Js afternoon program with her segment Pot O Rock, a segment on cooking and recipes.